Reports

 The State of Black Women in Corporate America draws heavily on the annual Women in the Workplace study.
 Since 2015, more than 590 companies employing more than 22 million people, along with a quarter of a million individual employees, have participated in Women in the Workplace.

 CalHR conducts annual workforce analysis and earnings report for use in equal employment opportunity and workforce planning efforts.
-For a full list of reports and census, please visit the CalHR Workforce Analysis.

 Tell Us What Matters To You!